CodeTeaBooker/Event-driven-Layered-Model/README.md

 1. **Layer Separation**
    - Each architectural layer has its dedicated folder within the Scripts directory
    - Services and their wrappers are kept separate but related
-   - UI components are organized by functionality and reusability
+   - UI scripts and assets are organized in dedicated UI folders

 2. **Resource Organization**
-   - Art assets are categorized by type (Textures, Materials, etc.)
+   - Art resources are consistently organized across _Common and _Project:
+     * 3DModels folder for 3D content and related resources
+     * UI folder for interface assets
+     * VFX folder for effects
    - Audio files are split between Music and SFX
-   - Prefabs are organized by purpose (UI, Gameplay, Systems)
+   - Prefab organization mirrors Art structure with dedicated folders:
+     * 3DModels for model prefabs
+     * UI for interface prefabs
+     * Systems for system prefabs

 3. **Testing Structure**
    - Tests mirror the source code structure